 7 Habits of Highly Successful Property Managers Guide

 You will discover creative ways to identify and eliminate routines that are no longer benefiting your business.Download

-Inspect terraces and balconies annually.
-Railings and balcony floors should be inspected to ensure they can support a set weight.
+Check on terraces and balconies annually.
+Railings and balcony floors should be inspected to ensure that they can support a set weight.

-- Clean and inspect downspouts, gutters, and other water-related features twice a year.
-Once in the fall when leaves are falling and again in the spring after trees flower to avoid debris getting clogged and causing backups.
+Check on downspouts, gutters, and other water-related features twice a year.
+Clean them once in the fall when leaves are falling and again in the spring after trees flower to avoid debris getting clogged and causing backups.

-- Service and repair furnaces, air conditioning systems, and plumbing annually.
-In the spring, check the AC and change fluids or filters, and in the fall inspect the furnace and change filters.
+Check and repair furnaces, air conditioning systems, and plumbing annually.
+In the spring, check the A/C and change fluids or filters; and in the fall, inspect the furnace and change filters.

-- Inspect and service elevators and sprinkler systems every year.
-Elevators and sprinkler systems should be inspected annually, usually by the fire department, but it may depend on your city code.
+Elevators and sprinkler systems should be serviced and inspected annually, usually by the fire department, but it may depend on your city code.

-- Upgrade gym equipment, computers, and laundry machines every few years.
+Consider getting new gym equipment, computers, laundry machines, and other technology every few years.
 This will help keep your building efficient and your residents safe.